 33. Possibly protect and lubricate your voice – There is no scientific evidence yet to back them up, but singers have been using olive oil as a gargle before performing for centuries.

 34. Make a natural massage oil – Olive oil may very well be the world’s oldest massage oil.
 It can be used alone or as a carrier oil for essential oils.
+Learn about why olive oil is great for massage.

 35. Enhance spirituality – Homer makes reference to the use of olive oil as an anointing oil.
 In ancient times, anointing was very important.
 Olive oil was often combined with myrrh or cinnamon oil before it was used for this sacred purpose.